 When you buy an interchangeable lens camera you’re entering a relationship with the specific hardware mount determined by the brand.
-Nikon uses an F and CX mounts, Canon EF and EF-S, Sony A and E mounts depending on the type you choose.
+For example, Nikon uses F and CX mounts, Canon EF and EF-S, Sony A, E, and F mounts, etc., depending on the type you choose.
 And while they are all interchangeable lens cameras, you cannot use Nikon glass on a Canon and vice versa.
 Yeah, we know this is very basic but it’s really important you know your options.

 The Numbers Game